Dorothy Phillips: Career

-Born Dorothy Gwendolyn Strible in Baltimore, Phillips was educated at the College of Expression of Maryland and once graduated acted with the George Fawcett Stock Co.
-Phillips began her career as a stage actress for Colonel Savage Productions acting in New York and Chicago.
-She made her film debut in 1911 on a two-reeler called The Rosary, and appeared in over 150 films during her career.
-For a time, she was nicknamed Kid Nazimova for her ability to imitate the Russian Hollywood actress Alla Nazimova.
+Born Dorothy Gwendolyn Strible in Baltimore, Phillips was educated at the College of Expression of Maryland.
+After graduation she acted with the George Fawcett Stock Co.
+Phillips continued her career as a stage actress with Colonel Savage Productions, acting in New York and Chicago.
+She made her film debut in 1911 in a two-reeler called The Rosary, and appeared in over 150 films during her career.
+For a time she was nicknamed Kid Nazimova for her ability to imitate the Russian Hollywood actress Alla Nazimova.
 Phillips started at Universal Pictures often starring with Lon Chaney.
 Sometimes she would supplement these features with "shorts" filmed at Fox Studios.
 By 1917 Phillips had appeared in 22 films over two years and had suffered a breakdown due to exhaustion.
-It also caused a breach in her working relationship with director Joseph De Grasse and screenwriter/director wife, Ida May Park.
+It also caused a breach in her working relationship with director Joseph De Grasse and his screenwriter/director wife Ida May Park.

-]

-Once she had rested and recovered, 1918 brought a series of successful films including A Soul For Sale, the first film starring her that was directed by her husband, Allen J. Holubar.
+Once she had rested and recovered, 1918 brought a series of successful films, including A Soul for Sale, the first film starring her that was directed by her husband, Allen J. Holubar.
 Her pictures during this time scored highly with exhibitors and patrons alike.
 These successes and newfound working relationship between the couple prompted Phillips to leave Universal and in 1920 she and Holubar formed their own company, Allen Holubar Productions.
 Their pictures were released through First National Pictures to further acclaim throughout the 1920s.

 Phillips' career slowed after 1927, and she mainly appeared in uncredited bit roles for the rest of her career.
-Her last appearance was in the 1962 classic western The Man Who Shot Liberty Valance.
+Her last appearance was in the 1962 western The Man Who Shot Liberty Valance.